robertdalla/LeaderLink/README.md

 `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-`npm run build:prod` for production build, update environment.prod.ts to match the host environment.
+`npm run build:prod` to build project for dev deployment.
+Build artifacts will be stored in the `dist/` directory.

 ## Tests